marcottelab/iTF-seq/README.md

 >[!Important]
 >This is a prerequisite step.

 You need to check whether your tag sequences can be found from reference sequences.
-We made a FASTA file with our tag sequences and ran NCBI BLAST+[^1] agaisnt references.
+We made a FASTA file with our tag sequences and ran NCBI BLAST+[^1] against references.
 ```bash
 # Example codes
 # Make a FASTA file with your tag sequences.